abisxir/alasgar/README.md

 Material
 ========
-We can change cube color using material components.
-So what we need is to add a material component to define cube's material.
+We can change the cube color using material components.
+So what we need is to add a material component to define the cube's material.
-I used chroma library to manipulate colors, it is a great library, [here](https://abisxir.github.io/alasgar/step7/build) you can see how to use it.
+I used the chroma library to manipulate colors, it is a great library, [here](https://abisxir.github.io/alasgar/step7/build) you can see how to use it.

 ```nim
 ...